hakan-vintercapital/index/index_methodology.md

 group of developers.
 Whenever this happens the developers can choose between keeping the transaction history or erasing it.
 Erasing it means that the developers creates a new cryptocurrency and keeping means that the blockchain is experiencing what has been named a fork.
 Forks occur most often due to technical disagreements regarding the devel- opment of the blockchain.
 Because of this, developers often keep the old blockchain’s transaction history in order to optimize the number of users.
-This results in that cryptocurrency holdings on the old Blockchain are duplicated to the new Blockchain.
+This results in that cryptocurrency holdings on the old blockchain are duplicated to the new blockchain.
 However, due to new struc- tural and technological aspects of each blockchain the combined value of the new blockchains does not need to equal the old blockchain’s value before the fork.

 Forks that occur with respect index constituents can cause uncertainty since it is not clear which of the two, or more, cryptocurrencies should be used as index constituent.
 Forks are also an operational risk for those who seek to track the index.
 For these reasons, the BlockchainX indices will use the cryptocurrency that is being traded on the largest number of *selected exchanges* as constituent.
 If both cryptocurrencies are traded on the same number of exchanges, highest price will be used to select constituent.
 This selection process continues until next rebalancing date.
 If prices are unavailable due to trade cessation, or other reasons, a last observation carried forward approach will be used.